Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Experiments

 \subsection{Datasets}

-We evaluate our method on two public datasets: Camelyon16~\cite{bejnordi2017diagnostic} and TCGA-NSCLC~\cite{tcga}.
-Camelyon16 consists of 399 H\&E WSI from breast cancer screening, with two classes: normal and tumor.
-We use the official 129 test set and split the official 270 training set into training and validation sets with a ratio of $9\colon1$.
-TCGA-NSCLC contains two subtypes of lung cancer: Lung Adenocarcinoma (LUAD) and Lung Squamous Cell Carcinoma (LUSC).
-We split the dataset into training, validation, and testing sets at the slide level, with a ratio of 65:10:25.
+We evaluate our method on two pathology image classification settings: WSI-level disease classification and patch-level tissue classification.
+For WSI-level classification, we conduct experiments on three public WSI benchmarks, including Camelyon16~\citep{bejnordi2017diagnostic}, TCGA-NSCLC~\citep{newman2015robust}, and TUPAC16~\citep{veta2019predicting}.
+For patch-level classification, we conduct experiments on ten public patch classification benchmarks, including BACH~\citep{aresta2019bach}, BreakHis~\citep{spanhol2015dataset}, CRC-100K~\citep{kather2019predicting}, CRC-MSI~\citep{kather2019deep}, ESCA~\citep{tolkach2023artificial}, PCAM~\citep{veeling2018rotation}, PanCancer-TCGA~\citep{komura2022universal}, PanCancer-TIL~\citep{abousamra2022deep}, UniToPatho~\citep{barbano2021unitopatho}, and Chaoyang~\citep{zhu2021hard}.
+We provide a brief introduction to each dataset as follows: \begin{itemize} \item \textbf{Camelyon16}~\citep{bejnordi2017diagnostic} consists of 399 H\&E WSI from breast cancer screening, with two classes: normal and tumor.
+After preprocessing, we obtain a total of 4,610,687 patches at $20\times$ magnification, with an average of 11,556 patches per slide.
+We use the official 129 test set and split the official 270 training set into training and validation sets with a ratio of $9\colon1$. \item \textbf{TCGA-NSCLC}~\citep{newman2015robust} contains two subtypes of lung cancer: Lung Adenocarcinoma (LUAD) and Lung Squamous Cell Carcinoma (LUSC).
+After preprocessing, we obtain a total of 3,252,431 patches, with an average of 3,089 patches per WSI.
+We split the dataset into training, validation, and testing sets at the slide level, with a ratio of 65:10:25. \item \textbf{TUPAC16}~\citep{veta2019predicting} contains 500 WSIs for training and 321 WSIs for testing, all derived from breast cancer histopathology images. \item \textbf{Camelyon17}~\citep{bandi2018detection} served as an external validation set for the Camelyon16 dataset.
+This dataset consists of 500 WSIs from five medical centers in the Netherlands.
+For binary WSI classification, we group slides with any type of metastasis as tumor and the remaining slides as normal. \item \textbf{Patch-level Classification Datasets}.
+We conduct comprehensive experiments on 10 public patch classification benchmarks, including various tissue types and disease states.
+We provide a detailed description in Table~\ref{tab:patch_dataset_summary}. \end{itemize}

+We adhere to the official data splits for training, validation, and testing as provided by the original authors or the referenced experimental setup.
+A key preprocessing step for fair comparison is resizing all input images to a consistent resolution (e.g., 224$\times$224 or 256$\times$256 pixels), as detailed in Table~\ref{tab:patch_dataset_summary}.